testchimphq/ai-wright/README.md

 ## Introduction

-`ai-wright` lets you include AI-powered actions, verifications, and data extraction in any Playwright test.
+`ai-wright` lets you include AI-native actions, verifications, and data extraction in any Playwright test.
 It supports:
 - BYOL (bring-your-own-license) to use your own [OpenAI](./src/llm-providers/openai.md), [Google Gemini](./src/llm-providers/gemini.md), or [Anthropic Claude](./src/llm-providers/claude.md) API keys.
 - or use your [TestChimp](https://testchimp.io) license key to avoid paying separately for token usage.